1887 Queen Victoria’s Golden Jubilee

 The Village Celebrations on 21st June

-On Tuesday 21st June 1887, as planned, Great Ellingham’s Jubilee Celebrations took place on meadows lent by Mr J Darby.
+On Tuesday 21st June 1887, the Great Ellingham’s Jubilee Celebrations took place on meadows lent by Mr J Darby.

 The Norwich Mercury of June 25th, 1887, reported that at 1.30 pm, a procession headed by the Brass Band, started from the village.